lorlouis/blog/articles/an_imperfect_blog.md

 I have trouble finishing projects, my `Projects/` directory is filled with half finished parsers, barely working game engines, 3 slightly different versions of a web server and more than a dozen other side projects I started but never finished.
-This blog is no exception, I started thinking about having my own website 2 years ago and in the meantime the only I build towards that goal are:
+This blog is no exception, I started considering having my own website 2 years ago and in the meantime, the only I build towards that goal are:

 1. A web server written in C that I gave up while trying to handle multiple